dapr/dapr/docs/decision_records/api/API-003-messaging-api-names.md

       One-to-many messaging: a sender sending message to a list of recipients.
     - **pub-sub**
       Messaging through pub-sub: a publisher publishing to a topic, to which subscribers subscribe.
+* We distinguish message and direct invocation.
+For messaging, we guarantee at-least-once delivery.
+For direct invocation, we provide best-attempt delivery.
 ## Consequences

 We should achieve better clarity on messaging behaviors.